If you’ve been doing BuJo for a while, chances are, you have a few of them, pretty planners, lying around your room

-Working from home can be extra difficult so you might need some more organization and your good old dated planner will be there to help you.
+Working from home can be extra difficult, so that you might need some more organization, and your good old dated planner will be there to help you.

-Even if you’re not facing new working conditions – you could use your planner to help you with big work projects, upgrade your qualifications, or maybe just manage your staff.
+Even if you’re not facing new working conditions – you could use your planner as a project management journal or maybe just manage your staff.

 For example, given that I’m self-employed and my work consists of how well my social media goes, I use an old-dated planner to track my statistics – blog visits, Instagram views, email subscribers, income, and so much more.

-If you’re in school it can be helpful to you as well – record your deadlines, assignments, and projects.
+If you’re in school, it can be helpful to you as well – record your deadlines, assignments, and projects.
 I have another post with school journal ideas for you to check if you are a student.

 Use It As A Sticker Book

-Keeping stickers has always been such an issue for me – you get them and it’s all different sizes and when you put it in a folder you have to flip through it all before you find the right one.
+Keeping stickers has always been such an issue for me – you get them, and it’s all different sizes, and when you put them in a folder, you have to flip through them all before you find the right one.

 You can use your planner as a sticker book, though!